bet01/workshops/kafka/README.md

 One consumer per partition, 4th consumer has no work to do:
 ![Kafka latency](https://github.com/bet01/workshops/blob/main/kafka/Images/kafka_partitions_multiple_consumer.png)

-Partitions also keep messages in order within that partition.
+Messages are kept in order within a partition.
 So if you need all messages related to a certain betting event to be processed in order (odds changes for example always need to be in order) then you will set a message key with the event id.
-Kafka will ensure the same key (event id, therefore event) will always go to the same partition, thus guaranteeing order.
+Kafka will ensure the same key (event id, therefore event) will always go to the same partition, thus guaranteeing order for the odds for that event.

 ![Kafka latency](https://github.com/bet01/workshops/blob/main/kafka/Images/kafka_partitions_order.png)